re: Why only 2% of counties are responsible for 51% of all executions

 75 is nearly 2.4% of all counties, both death penalty eligible and not.

-In other words, we would be expected that 2% of US counties would account for 51% of the executions.
+In other words, we should expect that 2% of US counties would account for 51% of the executions.
 Yet, somehow, the media was surprised.

 When you don't fact check, that happens.